-All International Relations majors are required to take POL2511 as a College Required course, and IRL2512 as a Program Required course.
-Both must be completed prior to admission into other program-required and program-elective classes.
+Pre-requisites: All International Relations majors are required to take POL2511 prior to admission into other program-foundation and program-major classes.

-NOTICE: Program-required courses are normally offered once a year.
+NOTICE: Program foundation required courses are normally offered once a year.
 Students should carefully decide what courses to take on a yearly basis.